-This type of motivation is better for idea generation long-term.
-You’ll get better ideas if people feel they can choose to work on those idea, they can improve their skills and know the impact it will have.
+These are better for long-term idea generation.
+You get better ideas if people feel they can work on their idea, improve their skills and see the impact it’ll have.

 Motivation matters because it’s easy to get demotivated when your ideas get rejected or changed.
 But ideas will always evolve.
 They have to.
-As the team at Pixar call it, initial ideas are often “ugly”. (see our article on creative approvals for more on this).
+As the team at Pixar call it, initial ideas are often “ugly babies”.
+You need to nurture these, not kill them off too early. (see our creative approvals article for more on this).

 To create beautiful ideas, you need to bring together different personality types with clear roles and responsibilities who are intrinsically well motivated.

 As per our easy creative ideas article, location also plays a role in idea generation.

 Location can trigger people to be more creative.
 That’s why so many creative sessions take place away from the normal work place.